Panganiban, Catanduanes: History

+The year 1818 census shows that Payo (Now Panganiban) had 644 native families and 17 Spanish-Filipino families.

 On January 1, 1921, Governor General Francis B. Harrison signed into law Executive Order No. 55 officially segregating the municipality from Viga; thenceforth was called Panganiban, in honor of José María Panganiban, whose relative – Jose Blanca Panganiban – stood as sponsor during the inauguration.

 Geography

 It is situated on the northern part of Catanduanes, with its eastern part facing the Pacific Ocean.
 It is bounded on the north by the municipality of Bagamanoc, on the south by the municipality of Viga, and on the west by the municipality of Caramoran which is covered by a dense forest.

 The town proper is 55 km from Virac, the capital town and commercial center of the province.
 Panganiban is 5 km from Viga and 5 km from Bagamanoc.

 Bagamanoc was created from barrios of Quigaray, Hinipagan, Sukhan in the island of Panay; Lati, in the island of Lati; Bacac, Hinipaan, Bugao, Minaili and Bagamanoc of the municipality of Panganiban by virtue of Republic Act No. 491 which was approved on June 12, 1950.

 The municipal councils of Bagamanoc and Panganiban agreed on the boundary of the two towns on June 12, 1952.
 The agreement was approved by the provincial council of Catanduanes on July 12, 1952.
 The Congress formalized the agreement by passing Republic Act No. 1038 which was approved on June 12, 1954.
 The boundary was stated thus:

 The boundary of Panay Island between the municipalities of Bagamanoc and Panganiban is a straight line from Amontol Point to Tubigmanoc.
 The territory west of the line belongs to the former municipality and the territory east of the line belongs to the latter.
 The boundary in Panganiban Bay is a straight line from Amontol Point to the mouth of the Pangcayanan Creek.
 The territory north-west of the line belongs to the former and the territory south-west of the line belongs to the latter.
 The boundary in the mainland of said municipalities extends from the mouth of Pangcayanan Creek following the natural course of said creek up to the concrete culvert and from that point of straight line to sitio Inacban: Provided, That sitio Inacban belongs to the municipality of Panganiban.